 The new rotor offers improved power capture due to its angled, axisymmetric blades.
 The blades are protected inside the structural casement and are manufactured with a more durable aluminum alloy.
 The competing design is expensive to produce with helical blades made of a plastic material, making them more vulnerable to damage from debris.

 The preferred embodiment of the new design would have an array of turbines resting on the sea bed or river bottom.
 Lighter turbines can be stacked upon a structural framework or suspended from a floating, anchored platform or attached to the bottom of a swinging gate-like structure.

 A second iteration of the new turbine is a departure from the cross-flow design.
-In this instance, the rotor has an inner lining that serves to capture the flows from passing through the rotor (as illustrated in Fig. 1).
-The rotor vanes are welded to the liner thus making the individual rows of radial vanes into separate, lengthwise buckets that fill up with the flowing water; much like a common water wheel does.
+In this instance, the rotor has an inner lining (or core) that serves to prevent the flows from passing through the rotor blades (as illustrated in Fig. 1).
+The rotor blades are welded to the inner core thus forming the individual rows of blades into separate, lengthwise capture vanes - appearing much like elongated buckets on a water wheel.
 This secondary iteration will have side-by-side units with dual, independently operated rotors, each having one-way, Sprague-type bearings attached to the common drive shaft.
 Each turbine unit would spin independently and each would have its own bell-mouth inlet pointing 180° from the other.
 In this way, each separate unit will turn the drive shaft in one direction only, while the other unit will be in a freewheeling mode.
 The water flows would simply exit the units unhindered, without restrictions to the expelled flows.
 This, combined with the new solid buckets in each rotor, provides optimal energy capture.